ericlavigne/tic-tac-toe-codebuilders/README.md

 ## Plans

-> Note: Capitals are used to indicate that a definition has
+> So far, we have finished possible-moves and its
-> already been written.
+> dependencies.

                best-move [board who-plays-next]
                         =